 MRLs prescribed in the Code constitute a mandatory requirement applying to all food products of a particular class whether produced domestically or imported.
 Food products exceeding their relevant MRL set out in the Code cannot legally be supplied in Australia.
 In administrative terms and consistent with international practice, MRLs assist in regulating the use of agricultural and veterinary chemical products.
-MRLs indicate whether agricultural and veterinary chemical products have been used in accordance with the registered conditions of use.
+MRLs indicate whether agricultural and veterinary chemical products of a conditions of use.